 Sociology is a member of the Social Studies Faculty.
 It is the study of social processes and structures and the impact that they have on human behaviour.
 For more information about what Sociology is, go to The British Sociological Association where you can find out about its origins, careers in Sociology and much more.

-- Mr R Wellstead - Head of Faculty
+- Mr R Wellstead - Head of Department

 - Ms A Murphy

 Sociology is an option choice at KS4 which follows the AQA specification.
 The course is taught over two years, starting in Year 10 and is assessed at the end of Year 11.
 The topics covered include: